-The two broad categories of airflow convection for Laboratory Ovens are gravity and forced-air.
-Forced-air ovens use internal fans to circulate air in the chamber, have better temperature uniformity, and are more efficient at removing moisture from samples.
-Gravity convection ovens depend on thermal air flow to distribute heat, and can have some variable temperature zones.
-Majority of the types of oven listed below have Forced-Air except a select few of Lab Ovens and the Peerless Gas Oven.
+Gilson offers two types of airflow convection for Laboratory models: gravity and forced-air, and most are forced-air convection.
+Forced-air uses internal fans to circulate air in the chamber, has better temperature uniformity, and is more efficient at removing moisture from samples.
+Gravity ovens use thermal air flow to distribute heat, and can have variable temperature zones.

-Having trouble deciding?
+Having trouble deciding on the right model for your needs?
 Contact customer service for help.